 Both the Impinj R420 and Zebra FX9600 (formerly Motorola) are very popular choices of race timing readers in the $1,000 - $2,000 range.
 They both have 4 antenna ports and with the right antenna setup will give you all the power you need to time any race, however large.

 The job of antennas in an RFID timing system is to detect RFID tags and transmit data from the tags to the tag reader.
 Most antennas are passive, that is, they not only connect to the RFID reader but are also powered by it.
 There are three types of RFID antennas commonly used in race timing systems:

-Ground antennas have been used in race timing systems since forever and are the antenna of choice for major marathons and very large events.
-Ground antennas are placed across the finish, start or intermediate timing line.
+Mat antennas have been used in race timing systems since forever and are the antenna of choice for major marathons and very large events.
+Mat antennas are placed across the finish, start or intermediate timing line.
 The mat or plastic cover shields the antenna coils underneath which create an upwards radio field facing incoming tags.
-Ground antennas work great with both shoe tags and bib tags and are usually foldable and can be extended to any width by connecting multiple antennas together.
+Mat antennas work great with both shoe tags and bib tags and are usually foldable and can be extended to any width by connecting multiple antennas together.

 Overhead or aerial antennas can be used in conjunction with side antennas on the top of finish-line gantries to add a radio "curtain" to the side antennas’ radio "wall".
 They're typically used to beef up read rates in high-speed races, like road cycling and motorsport events.